ActianCorp/integration-platform-docs/docs/dataconnect/getting-started/launching.md

 ---
-title: Launching the DataConnect Studio on Windows
+title: Launching the DataConnect Studio
 ---

 # Launching the DataConnect Studio on Windows